 Style-2: Thai Reflexology

-The second type is not employed as part of a full-body massage but focuses on the feet.
+The second type is not part of a full-body massage but focuses on the feet.
 During such a massage, the customer sits in a comfy chair and rests their feet on a stool.

 While working on the feet, the therapist sits on a tiny stool or chair.
 Because this sort of foot massage uses oil or lotion, the methods are mainly stroking movements with the thumbs, knuckles, or the whole palm.